9 Factors That Affect Your Website SEO

 Still, search engines have their limitations too!
 They can only optimize static websites and have problems optimizing dynamic websites like blogs and content management systems.

-So, if you want your website to be displayed in organic or natural search results, and if you know that you have very little budget for onsite paid advertising, create a static website.
-Accept the fact that not all websites can be optimized for search engines.
+So, if you want your website to be displayed in organic or natural search results, if you know that you have a tiny budget for the Pay-Per-Click advertising, create a static mobile-friendly website.

-In addition, there are three more things which are very important today:
+Also, there are three essential things which affect SEO today:

 Web Responsive Design.
-Because most local searches today are done on mobile devices, having a website that can adjust itself to different screen sizes (web responsive design is the official term) is a big plus in the eyes of search engines.
+Because most local searches today are done on mobile devices, having a website that can adjust itself to different screen sizes (responsive web design is the official term) is a big plus in the eyes of search engines.

 Download speed.
-Don’t put too many graphics and images on your website – they slow the download time.
-Search engines downgrade websites with slow download times, and in certain cases stop displaying it.
-Instead of searching for the most spectacular image that covers the whole screen or the cutest possible animation, concentrate on the website content or text.
-This brings us to the next topic.
+Don't put too many graphics and images on your website – they slow the download time.
+Search engines downgrade websites with slow download times, and in some instances, stop displaying it.
+Instead of searching for the most spectacular image that covers the whole screen or the cutest possible animation, concentrate on the website content or text, which brings us to the next topic.

 Content.
 Content is the King.
-Internet users (and search engines) are looking for very unique and original content.
+Internet users (and search engines) are looking for very unique, original, and frequently updated content.
 So, give it to them.
-Allocate time to write your own unique content – who better than you knows your business?
+Allocate time to write your content – who better than you know your business?

-Don’t have time to write your content?
-Don’t worry.
-We will connect you with a freelance content writer who will interview you, and based on your answers, will write a unique content.
+Don't have time to write your content?
+Don't worry.
+We will connect you with a freelance content writer, or we will write the text for your website.